Mario Rigamonti

-Mario Rigamonti ([ˈmaːrjo riɡaˈmonti]; 17 December 1922 – 4 May 1949) was an Italian football player, who played as a central defender for Torino F.C. and the Italy national football team.
+Mario Rigamonti ([ˈmaːrjo riɡaˈmonti]; 17 December 1922 – 4 May 1949) was an Italian football player, who played as a central defender for Torino and the Italy national team.
 He died in the Superga air disaster together with the whole Grande Torino team.

 Biography

 Rigamonti was born in Brescia.
 Following his death in 1949, the Stadio Mario Rigamonti in Brescia, used by local club Brescia Calcio, was opened in 1959, and was dedicated to him in his honour.

 Club career

-Rigamonti played as a defender, more exactly as center-back in WM formation, beginning his career in the youth system of his hometown club Brescia Calcio, later making his professional debut for the club in 1944.
-He was acquired by Torino F.C. in the summer 1941, aged 19, but played for the club's first team only after World War II.
+Rigamonti played as a defender, more exactly as centre-back in WM formation, beginning his career in the youth system of his hometown club Brescia Calcio, later making his professional debut for the club in 1944.
+He was acquired by Torino F.C. in the summer of 1941, aged 19, but played for the club's first team only after World War II.

 With Torino, Rigamonti made his Serie A debut in a 2–1 away loss to cross-city rivals Juventus on 14 October 1945; in total, he played 140 times for Torino and won four consecutive Serie A scudetti titles with the club.